-Scotland's schools operate under a separate curriculum.
-(Reporting by Isabelle Gerretsen @izzygerretsen; Editing by Claire Cozens.
+- Eight out of 10 pregnant women living with HIV received treatment in 2017, compared with less than half in 2010.
+Sources: UNAIDS, World Health Organization, Avert, HIV.gov (Reporting by Isabelle Gerretsen @izzygerretsen; Editing by Jason Fields.
 Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's and LGBT+ rights, human trafficking, property rights, and climate change.
 Visit http://news.trust.org)

 Openly is an initiative of the Thomson Reuters Foundation dedicated to impartial coverage of LGBT+ issues from around the world.